The Wedding Chronicles, from Ms. to Mrs.

 1.)
 Know your dates.
 I started 6 months prior to my wedding date by getting a folder/binder, and jotting down my desirable do’s and absolute don’ts.

 2.)
 We worked out a budget.
-This is a very good key to your next step of deciding if you want a wedding planner, or not.
+This is a very good key to your next step of deciding if you want a wedding planner or not, now lets choose a venue for our future wedding.

 3.)
 Choosing a wedding planner.
 How important is this step.
 You don’t want any ole planner.
 You want one who’s honest, wants the best for your day, and lead you in the right direction to get there.